liamfitzmaurice10/sqrt-diffusion-schemes/README.md

 ### Weak error
 ![Weak error](figures/02_weak_error.png)
-*The dashed "slope 1" is the rate a standard Euler–Maruyama scheme would attain under globally Lipschitz coefficients.
+*The dashed "slope 1" is the rate a standard Euler-Maruyama scheme would attain under globally Lipschitz coefficients.
 The coefficients here are not globally Lipschitz, so the line is included only as a visual benchmark.*

 At the baseline $\sigma = 0.1$, $q(x) = x$ no scheme has a resolvable weak error.
-Every measurement sits within 2–8 standard errors of zero and is flat in $h$ (fitted slopes 0.00 to 0.40).
+Every measurement sits within 2-8 standard errors of zero and is flat in $h$ (fitted slopes 0.00 to 0.40).
 For the absolute and truncated schemes this is exact, not just small.
 $S_0 = \lambda$ is the fixed point of the mean recursion, so $E[S_n] =\lambda$ at every step-size, matching $E[S(t)] = \lambda$ exactly.
 Reflected coincides with them here, since paths don't approach zero at this $\sigma$.